 Your UW GPA includes only UW courses.
 Your grades in transferred courses, however, are still important!
-Many majors at the UW have competitive admission, and admission to all graduate and professional schools is competitive.
-Any program with competitive admission will consider your grades in all college courses, including transfer courses, Running Start courses, and any college courses taken while you were in high school.
+Many majors at the UW have capacity-constrained admission, and admission to graduate and professional schools is not granted to all applicants.
+Any program with capacity-constrained admission will consider your grades in all college courses, including transfer courses, Running Start courses, and any college courses taken while you were in high school.

 A UW student is allowed to repeat a course once, with departmental permission.
 When you repeat a course, the course is recorded again on your transcript with the grade earned.
 The second grade doesn’t replace the first grade, nor are the two grades averaged together.
 Both grades remain on your transcript, and both are calculated into your GPA.
 You don’t earn credit for taking the course a second time unless the first grade was 0.0.

 If you are allowed to repeat a course again (you need special permission to register for a course a third time), the grade earned is posted on your transcript but the grade isn’t calculated into your GPA.

 The UW only accepts AP scores sent directly from the College Board.
 You can order AP scores from the College Board website.

 Credit and placement awards for the most common AP exams can be found on the UW Office of Admissions website (search for “Advanced Placement Policies”).

 The UW transfers credit awarded by another college for College Board AP scores of 3 or higher, even if the UW wouldn’t have granted credit for the score.
 All such credit transfers as UW 9XX.
 In addition to an official transcript showing the credit awarded by the other college, you must submit an official copy of the AP score.